-- To do this the trust must retain the power to control where the money goes after Son dies, therefore Son may not be able to take inheritance outright - o An Irrevocable Protection Trust works well to keep family money in the family

-Tom Glavin's Family Incentive Trust

-- o The trust states upon Glavine's death, all or a portion of his estate will be held by a third party "Money Manager."
+- o To do this the trust must retain the power to control where the money goes after he dies, therefore he may not be able to take inheritance outright - o An Irrevocable Protection Trust works well to keep family money in the family Tom Glavin's Family Incentive Trust - The trust states on upon Glavine's death, all or a portion of his estate will be held by a third party "Money Manager."
 The Money Manager will distribute money to his children if they act in accordance with the "instructions" he has set forth in writing.
-In other words, the manager will pay his children more money if they act the way he wants them to act - This is managing from the grave and usually does not cause the behavior or action desired - o Children will view this plan as your way of continuing to test them even after you are dead - o Best planning advice: DO NOT control children too much from the grave

-Using a bank trustee

-- o Does the bank see eye to eye with you as to how you want your money managed? - o What procedures are made or followed in making investment decisions? - o Who makes the investment decisions?
-If a committee, how often does the committee meet? - o How is the investment mix determined? - o Will the bank invest the principal entirely in growth assets, entirely in fixed income assets or a mixture of both? - o Is the investment analysis done in-house or by an outside investment firm? - o What is the bank's performance on its trust funds? - You can always appoint one of your children as a co-trustee along with the corporate trustee if there are family issues that justify this approach o This is private instructions for what to do with personal property
+In other words, the manager will pay his children more money if they act the way he wants them to act - This is managing from the grave and usually does not cause the behavior or action desired - Children will view this plan as your way of continuing to test them even after you are dead - o Best planning advice: DO NOT control children too much from the grave Using a bank trustee - o Does the bank see eye to eye with you as to how you want your money managed - o What procedures are made or followed in making investment decisions - o Who makes the investment decisions?
+If a committee, how often does the committee meet? - o How is the investment mix determined? - o Will the bank invest the principal entirely in growth assets, entirely in fixed income assets or a mixture of both? - o Is the investment analysis done in-house or by an outside investment firm? - o What is the bank's performance on its trust funds? - o You can always appoint one of your children as a co-trustee along with the corporate trustee if there are family issues that justify this approach